navigation

 We’ll need to make sure money moves easily between the UK and Spain.
 Income, pensions, rental payments, and any savings.
 It all needs to work without becoming a monthly headache.

-This is also when we need to look properly at dog transport.
+And then there is dog transport.
 The £3,000 figure sounds high, so we need to compare options.
 Specialist pet transport may be worth it, but we should also understand what can be done ourselves, what paperwork is needed, and what Hela would cope with best.

 And this is where the proper clear-out happens.